TAU-CH/qumran_segmenting_dead_sea_scroll_fragments_for_a_scientific_image_set/README.md

 The trained bar detection model can be downloaded from [here](https://www.dropbox.com/s/5on3gy2c86t8tv9/model_final.pth?dl=0).

-# Installation Gudie for high HPC operated by the GWDG for both the Max Planck Society and the University of Göttingen
+# Installation Gudie for HPC operated by the GWDG for both the Max Planck Society and the University of Göttingen

 ## Create the virtual environment at the front end node
 ```